Native Hooved Animal Enclosure

 Fleming-Park.png

-This 110-acre fenced enclosure is home to bison, elk and white-tailed deer.
+This 110-acre fenced enclosure is home to bison and elk.
 Bring your family to stare a buffalo in the eye or enjoy watching a family of elk playing in a pasture.
 The United States Department of Agriculture/ Animal and Plant Health Inspection Service (USDA/APHIS) IS NO LONGER PERMITTING PUBLIC FEEDING.

 Elk Fun Facts

-Group of elk in the snowThe elk, one of the largest mammals in North America, is the 2nd largest species of deer in the world.
-In the deer family, only their cousin, the moose, is larger.
+Group of elk in the snowElk are one of the largest mammals in North America, and the second-largest species of deer in the world - only their cousin, the moose, is larger.

-Elk feed on grasses, plants, leaves and bark.
-Males are called "bulls," females are "cows," and their offspring are "calves."
+Elk are herbivores that feed on grasses, plants, leaves and bark.

-Only the males have antlers, which start growing in the spring and are shed each winter.
-Antlers are made of bone that can grow at a rate of 1 inch per day.
+Only bulls grow antlers.
+Antlers begin growing in the spring and are shed each winter.
+Antlers are made of bone that can grow up to one inch per day.

-Bulls can make loud noises known as bugling (download an mp3 file of an elk bellow (MP3)) that can be heard for miles.
-Females are attracted to males that bugle more often and have the loudest call.
-During the fall, elk grow a thicker coat of hair to keep warm during the winter.
-By summer they shed this heavy coat.
-Calves are born spotted, but lose their spots by the end of the summer months.
+Bulls are famous for their loud calls, known as bugling (download an mp3 file of an elk bellow (MP3)) which can be heard for miles.
+Cows are often attracted to bulls that bugle more frequently and have the loudest calls.

-Elk live 20 years or longer in captivity, while averaging just 10 to 13 years in the wild.
+Elk can live 20 years or more in captivity, while averaging just 10 to 13 years in the wild.